MythBusters Marketing Edition: Debunking 10 B2B marketing myths

 Email marketing is far from dead—it’s still one of the most effective marketing tools available.
 In fact, Litmus’s report states that for every $1 spent on email marketing, the average ROI is $36.
 Unlike social media, emails give you direct access to your audience without having to worry about fluctuating algorithms.
 When done right, personalized and well-targeted email campaigns drive more engagement and sales conversions than many social media efforts.
 In fact, 66% of consumers say that email influences their purchase decisions.

 Email campaigns only work when they’re done well.
-The reason so many B2B emails get ignored is because they’re poorly executed.
+The reason so many B2B emails get ignored?
+They’re poorly executed.
 Sending generic, impersonal emails with no regard for customization or targeting is a surefire way to get your message deleted.
+For example, if you’re promoting a tool meant for decision-makers but are sending the email to a junior-level employee that’s bad targeting.
+To be effective, email marketing needs to be personalized, relevant, and delivered to the right audience.
+When you focus on quality over quantity, email marketing can remain one of the most powerful tools for influencing decisions and driving conversions.

 To be effective, email marketing needs to be personalized, relevant, and deliver value to the right audience.
 When you focus on quality over quantity, email marketing can remain one of the most powerful tools for influencing decisions and driving conversions.